ManigandanKrishnakumar/dev-tools-detector/README.md

 # Usage

     ```
-    import {isDevToolsOpened} from 'dev-tools-detector';
+    import {isDevToolsOpened} from 'dev-tools-monitor';

-    console.log(isDevToolsOpened, Should return true or false);
+    console.log(isDevToolsOpened, 'Should return true or false');
     ```

 # Available Functions